-He began his writing career as a stand-up poet, featuring regularly at many of the UK’s leading poetry nights and festivals, including Latitude, Port Eliot, Shambala, Big Chill, Glastonbury and the Cheltenham Literature Festival.
-His poems have been broadcast on BBC radio 4’s Bespoken Word and Wondermentalist Cabaret, and BBC radio 7’s Poetry Stand-up.
+He began his writing career as a stand-up poet, featuring regularly at many of the UK’s leading poetry nights and festivals.
+His poems have also been broadcast on radio and television.
 In 2005 his poetry short film Oedipus won the BBC Best New Filmaker Award and Berlin’s Zebra Poetry Film Award.

-His debut novel The Shock of the Fall – which describes the life of a young man with schizophrenia – was published in 2013 to wide critical acclaim.
-It won The Costa Book of the Year, The Betty Trask Prize, The National Book Award for Popular Fiction and The Writers’ Guild Award for Best First Novel.
-It is a Sunday Times Bestseller and has been translated into thirty languages.
-The English language editions alone have sold over half a million copies.
+His first novel The Shock of the Fall – which describes the life of a young man grieving the loss of his brother – was a Sunday Times bestseller and has been translated into thirty languages.
+It won the 2013 Costa Book of the Year, the Betty Trask Prize, the National Book Award for Popular Fiction and the Writers’ Guild Award for Best First Novel.

 He lives in Bristol with his wife and two children, and lectures in Creative Writing at Bath Spa University.